bhrutledge/jupyter-django/README.md

 # Using Jupyter Notebook with Django

 These are the notebooks used for my presentation at the [Django Boston Meetup](https://www.meetup.com/djangoboston/events/237297349/).
 On GitHub, view any of the `.ipynb` files to see a rendered version.
 Alternatively, clone the repo, and view the contents of the `html` directory in a web browser.
+Note that running these notebooks requires a functioning clone of [my band's website](https://github.com/bhrutledge/jahhills.com), which is beyond the scope of this presentation.

 If you have questions or comments, please open an [issue](https://github.com/bhrutledge/jupyter-django/issues), for easier discussion. :+1: